zFF2/cod-server-list/README.md

+# Call of Duty - Server locations and Info
-This server list might be outdated.
+This list might be outdated.